-The Art department staff come with a variety of skills, artistic training and experiences, which enable pupils to experience a varied and exciting curriculum.
+From Year 7 to Year 13, the Art department encourages students to take creative risks, work hard for their outcomes, and build up their skills in a variety of materials and media to help them succeed.
+The Art department staff come with a variety of skills, artistic training and experiences that enable pupils to experience a varied and exciting curriculum.
 We want all pupils to have a unique and enriching experience of making Art; equipping them with the skills, techniques, knowledge and understanding to produce work to the best of their individual abilities.

 We offer an exciting varied and ambitious programme of study.

 Our subject area seeks to develop the following in all our students:

 - An understanding of the work and approaches of artists, craftspeople or designers from contemporary and/or historical contexts, periods, societies and cultures.